 Even though when I think of a "love story," the first thing that comes to my mind is the movie Love Story or Romeo and Juliet, stories that are love stories because the characters fell in love under impossible odds.

 But readers don't know that because they see the tag "romance" and they immediately think of a shirtless Fabio sweeping a half-dressed woman off her feet, so I'm not surprised when I read reviews like this one:

 Kindle Edition :

-I have many reviews like the two I posted above--most of them by men, some of them by women--who shy away from any genre with 'romantic' in the title, for fear that it'll be the mushy tales of old, that were described as the romance definition at the top of the page.
+I have many reviews like the two I posted above--many of them by men, some of them by women--who shy away from any genre with "romantic" in the title, for fear that it'll be the mushy tales of old, that were described as the romance definition at the top of the page.

 A romantic-suspense with a whodunit mystery...

 A journey of two souls through tragedies with a romantic-suspense whodunit...